sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

 In ` snakemake_rnaseq/`, you should see two subfolders:

 * `data/`, which contains data to analyse
 * `resources/`, which contains retrieved resources, here assembly, genome indices and annotation file of _S. cerevisiae_.
-It may also contain small resources delivered along with the workflow via git
+It may also contain small resources delivered along with the workflow

 We also need to create the other missing subfolders and the Snakefile: